onjoma/events-calendar-export/README.md

 3. Activate the plugin through the WordPress admin panel.

-## Usage
+## 🚀 Usage

-1. Go to "Events Export" in your WordPress admin menu
+1. Navigate to "Events Export" in your WordPress admin menu
-2. Configure PDF settings including your logo under "PDF Settings"
+2. Configure PDF settings:
+   - 🖼️ Upload your logo for branding
+   - 📏 Recommended logo size: 200px width
+   - 📄 Logo appears on PDF cover page
-3. Select a date range for the events you want to export
+3. Select your desired date range
-4. Click "Export to PDF" to generate your PDF
+4. Click "Export to PDF" to generate your document

-## Configuration
+## ⚙️ Configuration

 ### PDF Settings
-- Upload your logo for the PDF cover page
-- Recommended logo size: 200px width
+The plugin allows you to customize your PDF exports with the following options:

+- **Logo Upload** 🖼️
+  - Supports various image formats
+  - Automatically sized for optimal display
-- Logo will appear on the PDF cover page above your site name
+  - Appears on the PDF cover page

+- **Date Range Selection** 📅
+  - Flexible date picker
+  - Export events for any time period

-## Development
+## 🛠️ Development

 ### Setup Development Environment
-1. Clone the repository
+1. 📥 Clone the repository
-2. Install dependencies: `composer install`
+2. 🔧 Install dependencies: `composer install`
-3. Make sure you have The Events Calendar plugin installed and activated
+3. ✅ Ensure The Events Calendar plugin is installed and activated

 ### File Structure
 ```
 lindawp-events-export/
-├── admin/                 # Admin-related files
+├── 📁 admin/                 # Admin-related files
-├── includes/             # Core plugin files
+├── 📁 includes/             # Core plugin files
-├── languages/            # Translation files
+├── 📁 languages/            # Translation files
-├── public/              # Public-facing functionality
+├── 📁 public/              # Public-facing functionality
-└── vendor/              # Composer dependencies
+└── 📁 vendor/              # Composer dependencies
 ```

-## Contributing
+## 🤝 Contributing

+We welcome contributions!
+Here's how you can help:

-1. Fork the repository
+1. 🍴 Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. 🌿 Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. 💾 Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. 📤 Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. 🎯 Open a Pull Request

-## License
+## 📄 License

 This project is licensed under the GPL v2 or later - see the [LICENSE](LICENSE) file for details.

+## 👨‍💻 Author

+**LindaWP** -

-## Credits
+## 🙏 Acknowledgments

-Developed by LindaWP
+- Built with love for The Events Calendar community
+- Special thanks to all contributors

+---
+⭐ If you find this plugin helpful, please consider giving it a star!